azalduar/visual/README.md

 # visual
-# This is my page for computacion visual
+# This is my page for my Visual Computing class